siemens/gencmpclient/README.md

 https://github.com/mpeylo/cmpossl) or when using at least OpenSSL 3.5.

-Since the intermediate CMP library `libcmp` constitutes an extra dependency and its maintenance is going to end soon rather after the release of OpenSSL 3.5, better avoid using it.
+Since the intermediate CMP library `libcmp` constitutes an extra dependency and has been deprecated half a year after the release of OpenSSL 3.5, better avoid using it.
 This is possible if all the CMP features needed by the application scenario are covered by the OpenSSL version being used.